Introduction

-GameBus FHIR layer is built on a tech stack of open-source softwares (see diagram below), comprising two major components:
+GameBus FHIR layer is built on a tech stack of open-source softwares, comprising two major components:

 • Mapping engine